Intense Orangetheory Tornado Class: A High-Energy Workout Experience

 The second treadmill block continues the theme of alternating between base and push paces, with a final all-out sprint.
 This helps to maintain the intensity of the workout, keeping your heart rate in the target zones for maximum calorie burn.

-Read Also: How Long Does It Take to Walk 3 Miles?
-Benefits of Walking 3 Miles a Day
+Read Also: How Long Does It Take To Walk 2 Miles?
+Improve Your Time & Stay Active

 Row Block 2: